danthegolfer25/ParklineSolutionsSite/index.md

  - Real Estate Market Analytics

-### Support or Contact
+### Learn More

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Feel free tp contact us for more information on how we could help you out.
+We'd love to talk!